Multitask Pointer Network for Multi-Representational Parsing: Multitask Neural Architecture

-Figure~\ref{fig:network} depicts the multitask neural architecture and the decoding procedure for parsing the sentence in Figure~\ref{fig:trees}(a).
-The described transition-based algorithm can process unrestricted non-projective sentences in $O(n^2)$ time complexity, since each decoder $d$ requires $n$ attachments to successfully parse a sentence with $n$ words, and at each step the attention vector $\mathbf{a}_t^d$ is computed over the whole input.
+The described transition-based algorithm can produce unrestricted non-projective dependency structures in $O(n^2)$ time complexity, since each decoder $d$ requires $n$ attachments to successfully parse a sentence with $n$ words, and at each step the attention vector $\mathbf{a}_t^d$ is computed over the whole input.
+Figure~\ref{fig:network} depicts a sketch of the multitask neural architecture and the decoding procedure for parsing the sentence in Figure~\ref{fig:trees}(a).

-\paragraph{Multitask Training} We follow a multitask learning strategy \cite{multitask}, where a single neural architecture is jointly trained for more than one task by optimizing the sum of their objectives and sharing a common encoder representation.
+\paragraph{Multitask Training} Following a multitask learning strategy \citep{multitask}, we jointly train a single neural model for more than one task by optimizing the sum of their objectives and sharing a common encoder representation.

 As both tasks use a dependency representation, the training objective of the pointer of each decoder is to learn the probability $P_\theta (y|x)$, where $y$ is the correct unlabelled dependency tree for a given sentence $x$: $P_\theta (y|x)$.
-This probability can be factorized to a set of head-dependent pairs as follows:
+This probability can be factorized to the sequence of \textsc{Shift-Attach}-$p$ transitions to build $y$ (this is basically the sequence of indices $p_i$):

-where $a_i$ denotes each arc of the dependency tree $y$ that connects each word $w_i$ to the head word $w_h$ following a left-to-right order, and $a_{<k}$ represents previous predicted arcs.
-We minimize the negative log of this probability implemented as cross-entropy loss:
+where $p_{<i}$ represents previous predicted indices following the left-to-right order.
+We minimize the negative log of the probability of choosing the correct sequence of indices $p$ implemented as cross-entropy loss:

-Additionally, the labeler of each decoder is trained with softmax cross-entropy to minimize the negative log likelihood of assigning the correct label $l$, given a dependency arc with head word $w_h$ and dependent word $w_i$:
+Additionally, the labeler of each decoder is trained with softmax cross-entropy to minimize the negative log likelihood of tagging with the correct label $l_i$ a given dependency arc defined between the head word in position $p_i$ and the dependent word in the $i^{th}$ position:

 Then, the whole neural model is jointly trained by summing the pointer and labeler losses of each decoder:

 Finally, since both are considered main tasks and our goal is to train exclusively a single model, we neither use weights nor perform auxiliary-task training.